 ARPU stands for average revenue per unit, the unit part of the acronym can also stand for user, account or any other paying customer.
 This sales KPI indicates the average customer’s revenue from all your sales.
 It's a simple calculation, you take your total monthly (recurring) revenue and divide it by the total amount of customers you have in your roster.
 This might seem obvious to some and it’s worth pointing out that if your ARPU is higher in comparison to your acquisition costs, you might run into trouble.
 Your customer acquisition costs should always be lower, otherwise, you’re not making any profits from your revenues.Performance Indicators

 If your ARPU is rising you should be on track.
 This usually means that you are signing bigger customers, or signing customers with bigger plans.Relevant Showcase Dashboard

 Our next sales KPI example refers to your customer lifetime value (CLV) which is important to track because the longer you keep having paying customers, the more you’ll make.
-To calculate this sales metric, you need to distract your CAC from the total amount of revenue which you expect to get from a new customer over the lifetime of the relationship.
+To calculate this sales metric, you need to distract your CAC from the total amount of revenue that you expect to get from a new customer over the lifetime of the relationship.
 If your ARPU and CLV are rising, it signals that on average you are getting more revenue from each customer, for longer and that’s exactly what you should be aiming for.
 CLV enables you to understand how much you can allow for your CAC to still be profitable; a healthy ratio is key.Performance Indicators

-As long as customer lifetime value and average revenue per unit are growing, you’re in the green and your CAC are appropriate.Relevant Showcase Dashboard
+As long as customer lifetime value and ARPU are growing, you’re in the green and your CAC is appropriate.Relevant Showcase Dashboard